 When I was 15, I questioned the benefits of learning binomial theorem and its application to my life.
 2 decades later, this question still remains unanswered.
 Today, I am recognised as an adult legally and expected to be an adult.
-This “adulting” process has been challenging and while I respect that life cannot be as structured as a classroom, there were definitely some skills I wished school could have been more intentional about.
-Adulting survive and thrive
+This “adulting” process has been challenging and while I respect that life cannot be as structured as a classroom, there were definitely some adulting skills I wished school could have been more intentional about.

 The below are my top 3:

 This was probably the hardest.
 My personality and environment was the perfect setup for one to have the perfectionist and “can-do” mentality.
 Until, I learnt from certain experiences in adulthood that I cannot control everything, I truly thought “NO” was unacceptable.
 It was selfish, weak and lazy.
 Thankfully, the wisdom of older humans and their willingness to share taught me that by saying “NO” I am setting boundaries for myself and other in a healthy way.
 By saying no, I focus my life and the limited resources I have in the priorities I deem are important.

 2) Managing Self

 When we are young, we can’t wait to grow up.
 That way, we can buy the things we want, stay out with friends and earn lots of money.
 The flip side was not revealed.
 As grown-ups, we now have to pay our own bills, take responsibility for our relationships and my eureka moment – make sure the toilet is cleaned.
 While some of the lessons in school might have helped like Home Economics (till today I still have not made a Shepherd’s pie nor sewn a dustbin holder though!), this article lists a majority of the skills I wish I had learnt from school.